 Office: HSS 506 PP

 around investigating how humans understand and navigate composing and linguistic practices in transnational contexts.
-Her teaching and research interests also include teacher education, particularly from a transdisciplinary perspective, and
+Her teaching and research interests also include teacher education, particularly from a transdisciplinary perspective, and feminist

 mentoring of multilingual students.
-She is currently serving as an editor of the Non-Native English Teacher (NNEST) of the month blog.
+She is currently serving co-editor of the Non-Native English Teacher (NNEST) TESOL newsletter.
 She has published in the Journal of Second Language